Last updated: June 11, 2026

 Summary: California rent increases are governed by state caps, strict notice rules, and local ordinances that can change the math.
-In 2026, most covered properties follow AB 1482 (up to 5% + local CPI, capped at 10%) and require 30-, 60-, or 90-day notices depending on the increase and tenancy length.
+In 2026, most covered properties follow AB 1482 (up to 5% + local CPI, capped at 10%) and require a 30-day or 90-day notice depending on the size of the increase.
 Use this guide to calculate legal increases, document exemptions, and protect tenant relationships while preserving income.

 Quick Summary